hoytpr/Lacto_genome/plasmid1ab.md

 ## Plasmid-1ab

 Plasmid-1ab is named (as might be inferred) for plasmid-1a and plasmid-1b.
 We don't know the sizes of the two plasmids, but the overall size (with overlaps) is 19,297 bp.
 So a rough estimate is that each plasmid is about half that size, or **~9,648 bp each**.
 Also note that when submitting `.fastq` files to NCBI, we cannot include any "contig" under 200bp.
-So the amount of sequence submitted amounted to 17,155 bp.
+So the amount of contig length sequence submitted amounted to 17,155 bp.
 At this point, the data scientists have to make room for the life scientists (not that one can't be ***both***) to isolate the plasmid(s) from a culture of Lactococcus, then clone and sequence the plasmid using Sanger sequencing (which is NOT a trivial amount of work!).

 The SPAdes `--plasmid` option generated `.gfa` files where plasmid-1ab had much higher copy numbers than other elements when viewed by read depth in Bandage.
 The mean read depth of plasmid-1ab nodes is 381x, while the genome nodes read depth is 54x (both values obtained using 4M PE reads).
 This indicates a plasmid copy number of over 7 per cell.